Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 When to Use Professional Bedbug Control Services

-Have you taken all our advice on how to stop bedbugs but don't appear to be getting anywhere?
+Have you taken all our advice on how to stop bedbugs, but don't appear to be getting anywhere?

 Many bedbug problems, especially low-level infestations, can be solved on your own.
 But sometimes, it's necessary to call a professional pest control company.
 They have access to chemicals and equipment you don't.
 Plus, experience helps when dealing with bedbugs.